 Build on flood-prone land

-Some areas of Darebin are designated as flood-prone.
-In these cases, you may need a flooding application before your building permit can continue.
+Some areas of Darebin are designated as flood-prone — you may need a Report and Consent application before your building permit can continue.

 Flood map update - May 2023

-It provides the best, latest information for Council and the community to understand flood risk for properties across Darebin.
+It provides the best, latest information for the City of Darebin and the community to understand flood risk for properties across the municipality.

-Properties in the new flood zone are considered likely to flood in a high-intensity storm, at a level considered a 1% chance of happening in any given year.
+Properties within the flood-prone areas are considered likely to flood in a high-intensity storm, at a level considered a 1% chance of happening in any given year.
 However, storms of this intensity are not cyclical.
 They may happen more than once in a year, or many years may pass without one.

-While high-intensity storms at this level are a low percentage chance of occurring, it's important to understand flood risks, and use the knowledge to help reduce potential impacts.
+While high-intensity storms at this level are a low percentage chance of occurring, it is important to understand flood risks, and use the knowledge to help reduce potential impacts.

-We are using the new flood map to:
+We are using the updated flood mapping data to:

-• advise people with current building/planning permit applications in the new flood zone.
+• advise people with current report and consent applications and / or planning permit applications using the new data

 To find out more you can contact our planning and building teams: